Form W-4 Pages

 D2: Enter the number of Other Dependents or est. Other Child Tax Credit Amount

-See above.
-The same applies here.
+See above; the same applies here.

 Other Dependents